oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 **"Why no timezones in the struct?"**
 : The date passed into `tocal()` is ideally already adjusted to a certain timezone with the api later described in this article.
 The timezone api deals with `date_t`, not calendars on matter of principle and practicality.

-## Why weekdays in the time structure are bad

-`strptime()` is special because it uses uncertainty as a tool.
-It wont touch anything in the calendar structure that isn't directly correlated with a formatting specification.
-This is as much of a asset as it is a liability, it's useful because you can read time with a set of presumptions (i.e. read mm/dd as the current year and not 1970).
-But it's a liability because you can _unintentionally_ read time with a set of presumptions (i.e. read mm/dd and then print a wrong weekday because `strptime()` did not correct the weekday).

-{{< csvtbl >}}
-Date String, Makes Sense?, strptime result?
-Febuary 16 1978, Yes, ??
-2/16/78
-Febuary 1978, Yes, ??
-2/??/78)
-Thursday February 16 1978, Yes, Thur.
-2/16/78
-Thursday February 1978, No, Thur.
-2/??/78
-Monday February 30, No, Mon.
-2/30/??
-{{< /csvtbl >}}

 ## The tragedy of tzset()

 The timezone handling code in libc isn't outdated, that would imply it was once sufficient for timezone handling.